alonshrestha/alonshrestha.com.np/_posts/2019-07-21-Backup-and-restore-your-system-to-previous-state-with-SystemBack.markdown

 author: alonshrestha
 ---

-**SystemBack** is an open source application for linux which makes easy to create live backup images of your system and users saved configurations.
-People who are new to linux make mistakes with configuration of system root files and as result reach to system crash.
-In this case SystemBack is an helpful application for backing up and restoring your system in previous state.
+**SystemBack** is an open-source application for Linux which makes it easy to create live backup images of your system and user saved configurations.
+People who are new to Linux make mistakes with the configuration of system root files and as a result, crash the system.
+In this case, SystemBack is a helpful application for backing up and restoring your system in the previous state.

 ### Advantages: